HPCNow/sNow/doc/pages/mydoc/mydoc_devel_bug_report_feature_request.md

 ---

 ## Report a New Bug
-Visit the official [bitbucket project](https://bitbucket.org/hpcnow/snow-tools/issues) website and report the problem by creating a new issue.
+Visit the official [GitHub project](https://github.com/HPCNow/sNow/issues) website and report the problem by creating a new issue.
 * Meaningful title
 * Version affected
 * Short and concise description including :